Doctelligence/din.github.io/team.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team of experts in artificial intelligence, healthcare, and policy-making is dedicated to transforming public healthcare systems.
+With deep knowledge and innovative approaches, we can support your organization at every stage of AI integration and digital transformation.